Flood Risk Assessments for Scotland

 The SEPA Flood map provides an indication of areas that could be affected by flooding.
 The maps do not provide flood depths or levels which are essential to support a planning application, and inform finished floor levels (FFL’s) and areas of Functional Flood Plain.
 The tool should be used for screening only, to confirm whether a detailed FRA is required to comply with NPF4.

-In our experience it is further important to note that SEPA’s flood maps only show extents for watercourses with catchments greater than 3km square.
+In our experience, it is also important to note that SEPA’s flood maps only show the extents of watercourses with catchments greater than 3km square.

 Our team will always offer a review of your Site location against the SEPA maps and if we have spot any early red flags whilst providing initial advice on the complexity of the project versus the flood zone it could be located.

-Each of our FRAs for developments in Scotland align to the requirements of NPF4 by;
+Each of our FRAs for developments in Scotland aligns with the requirements of NPF4 by;

 • flood reduction: assessing flood risk and, where appropriate, undertaking natural and structural flood management measures, including flood protection, restoring natural features and characteristics, enhancing flood storage capacity, avoiding the construction of new culverts and opening existing culverts where possible; and